ingo/ingo.github.io/_recipes/the_most_amazing_roasted_artichokes.md

 author: Gimme Some Oven
 category: Entrees
 description: Easy to make, full of big and fresh flavors, and always a crowd favorite.
-  These roasted artichokes are full of lemony, herby, garlicky flavors.
 difficulty: easy
 image: the_most_amazing_roasted_artichokes.jpg
 size: 6 servings